andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-iphone-location-access-usage.md

 It needs a corresponding `CLLocationManagerDelegate` to be assigned.
 The location manager instance you initialize will alert you to location services authorization changes (ie, if the user turns off location services permissions for your app) _through_ the one of the methods that your delegate class implements.

-The location manager instance will also send you the user&#8217;s current location through one of the methods your delegate class implements.
+The location manager instance will also send you the user's current location through one of the methods your delegate class implements.

 Here is an example of initializing the `CLLocationManager` instance, and setting its delegate.

-There&#8217;s also a `currentLocation` variable that will get continually updated&#8230;
+There's also a `currentLocation` variable that will get continually updated&#8230;

 <pre class="lang:default decode:true mark:1,2,5,12" title="Init CLLocationManager and Set Delegate" >class NameOfViewController: UIViewController, CLLocationManagerDelegate {
     private let locationManager = CLLocationManager()